Updated on October 14, 2021 to include new information.

 Choosing simple, relevant content marketing metrics is the best way to track if your content campaigns are achieving your brand’s Key Performance Indicators (KPIs).
 Plus, when you start measuring performance early, it’s easier to spot what content resonates or flounders with your users.

-This post identifies sixteen of Portent’s favorite content KPIs, sorts the content metrics by the goals they’re best at measuring, and tells you how to start tracking your content marketing efforts.
+This post identifies 16 of Portent’s favorite content KPIs, sorts the content metrics by the goals they’re best at measuring, and tells you how to start tracking your content marketing efforts.

-How to Measure Content Performance: Establishing and Setting KPIs
+How to Measure Content Performance: Establishing and Setting Content Marketing KPIs

-To establish relevant KPIs, we recommend following Aleksey Savkin’s rule of thumb.
+To distinguish between relevant KPIs and metrics, we recommend following Aleksey Savkin’s rule of thumb.

 “If you are not sure if you are dealing with a KPI or a simple metric, do a simple test: imagine that you can double the value of this indicator.
 If you expect the performance of the business to be increased significantly, then it’s a good KPI for your business context.
 If not, then it is a simple metric.”

 If you’re trying to set KPIs for your content, find the numbers where you really want to move the needle and use those values as metrics that matter most.

 When you’re planning your KPIs, keep the conversion funnel top of mind; you should be able to measure content performance during every step of the conversion funnel.
 To help you get started, here’s an illustration showing how Portent breaks down content KPIs according to the different stages of the customer journey and their overlap.

 In our content marketing strategies, users are funneled through journeys that result in three goals: